-Employees career advancement is a phenomenon which is formalized, organized and it is planned effort to accomplish the balance between requirement of organization workforce and individual career needs.
+5. Career Advancement Opportunities: Employee's career advancement is a phenomenon which is formalized, organized and it is planned effort to accomplish the balance between requirement of organization workforce and individual career needs.
 The rapidly rising awareness makes it evidence that employees can give leading edge to the organization in market place.
-It is challenge for today HR Managers to identify the organization developmental strategies which enthuses the employee commitment to the organization vision and values to motivate the employees and help the organization to gain and sustain the competitive advantage (Graddick, 1988).
+It is challenge for today HR Managers to identify the organization developmental strategies which enthusiases the employee commitment to the organization vision and values to motivate the employees and help the organization to gain and sustain the competitive advantage (Graddick, 1988).
 Greller (2006) states that people always work for a reason and the cause should be provided by work, organization, co-workers or from within.
-Findings show that when employees want to advance in their careers, a motivational factor, it does not matter how old one is, a lot of stay in the organization as a way to advance.
+Findings showed that when employees want to advance in their careers, a motivational factor, it does not matter how old one is, a lot of stay in the organization as a way to advance.

-Organization desire to strengthen their bond with employees must spend on the development of employees (Hall & Moss, 1998; Woodruffe, 1999; Steel et al., 2002; Hsu, Jiang, Klein & Tang, 2003).
-It creates promotion opportunities within organization and provides training opportunities and skill development to improve their employee's employability on the external and / or external labour market (Butler & Waldrop, 2001).
+In order to strengthen the bond with employees, organization must spend on the development of employees (Hall & Moss, 1998;

+Woodruffe, 1999; Steel et al., 2002; Hsu, Jiang, Klein & Tang, 2003).
+It creates promotion opportunities within organization and provides training opportunities and skill development to improve their employee's employability on the internal and / or external labour market (Butler & Waldrop, 2001).

-Career development is vital for both the employees and employer (Hall, 2002).
-Career development is mutual benefited process because it gives imperative outcomes to employer and employees (Hall, 1996; Kyriakidou and Ozbilgin, 2004).
+Career development is vital for both the employees and employers (Hall, 2002).
+Career development is mutual beneficial process because it gives imperative outcomes to employer and employees, (Hall, 1996; Kyriakidou and Ozbilgin, 2004).
 To gain and maintain competitive advantage organizations required talented & productive employees and these employees need career development to enhance and cultivate their competencies (Prince, 2005).